Wednesday 26th November

 12:05 – 12:15

-Presentation: A word from our editor
+Keynote: A word from our editor

-Pensions Expert editor, Nick Reeve, looks back at some of the key themes dominating the pension headlines in 2025.
+Pensions Expert Editor, Nick Reeve, looks back at some of the key themes dominating the pension headlines in 2025.

 Speaker